Login

 Variety Development and Host Resistance (VDHR)

-Northern Soft Winter Wheat Clay Sneller, Ohio State University
+Northern Soft Winter Wheat Clay Sneller, Ohio State University, Wooster, OH

 Program Description:

-The VDHR research area will be Uniform Nursery based in the case of soft winter wheat and spring wheat.
-States will be aligned with the uniform nurseries as follows: Uniform Regional Scab Nursery for Spring Wheat Parents (MN, MT, ND, SD); Uniform Northern Soft Winter Wheat FHB Screening Nursery (IL, IN, KY, MI, MO, NY, OH); Uniform Southern Soft Winter Wheat FHB Screening Nursery (AR, GA, LA, MD, NC, VA).
-VDHR research will be commodity-based in the case of barley, durum and hard winter wheat coordinated projects.
+The VDHR research area for spring wheat and soft winter wheat will be organized around participation in the Uniform Nurseries.
+States will be aligned as follows: Uniform Regional Scab Nursery for Spring Wheat Parents (VDHR-SPR CP) - ID, MN, MT, ND, and SD; Uniform Northern Winter Wheat FHB Screening Nursery (VDHR-NWW CP) - IL, IN, KY, MI, MO, NY, and OH; Uniform Southern Soft Red Winter Wheat FHB Screening Nursery (VDHR-SWW CP) - AR, GA, LA, MD, NC, SC, TX, and VA.
+VDHR research will be commodity-based in the case of barley, durum, and hard winter wheat coordinated projects.

-Each Uniform nursery will be coordinated by a regional committee, chaired by existing nursery coordinators.
+Each Uniform nursery will be coordinated by a regional committee.
 Nurseries will be conducted in collaboration with a pathologist wherever possible and a subset of promising entries may be grown at multiple locations in Integrated Management Trials.
 The nurseries will also be evaluated for milling and baking quality, and haplotyped at the USDA regional genotyping labs.
 The most promising lines may be entered in the nurseries for a second year of testing at the lines originator’s request.
-Collaborators will submit candidate parents for crossing, and prebreeding populations derived from these crosses/populations will be made available to all collaborators.
+Collaborators will submit candidate parents for crossing, and prebreeding populations derived from these crosses/populations will be shared.
 Mapping of new resistance sources will be accomplished through joint phenotyping of populations.
-All collaborators must screen varieties planted commercially (>5% of wheat acreage) in their state for FHB resistance and provide this information to growers.
+All collaborators will screen varieties and breeding lines entered into statewide performance trials for FHB resistance and provide this information to growers.

 2. Increase efficiency of coordinated project breeding programs to develop and release FHB resistant varieties.

-3. Develop new breeding technologies and germplasm to further enhance short term and long term improvement of FHB resistance and to efficiently introgress effective resistance genes into breeding germplasm.
+3. Evaluate and implement modern breeding technologies to further enhance short term and long-term improvement of FHB resistance, and to efficiently introgress effective resistance genes into breeding germplasm.

 Top